 Supervisors should evaluate the jobs of their workers to determine if these dimensions are part of the job.
 If not, the need for job redesign may be indicated.

-3. Need for achievement theory Show OT 7.4.
+3. Need for achievement theory

+(Show OT 7.4.)

 In this theory, it is believed that some employees have a need for achievement, while others do not.
 If a person has a high need for achievement, he/she will do better in "achieving situations."
-These situations may be characterized as follows: Personal responsibility is evident.
-The individual will receive credit for a job well done. • The task should be at an intermediate to average level of difficulty.
-There should be a good chance of success. • The individual needs to receive feedback. • The individual needs to feel challenged. • The situation should be ongoing, with consequences in the future.
+These situations may be characterized as follows:

+• Personal responsibility is evident.
+The individual will receive credit for a job well done.

+- The task should be at an intermediate to average level of difficulty.

+There should be a good chance of success.

+- The individual needs to receive feedback.

+- The individual needs to feel challenged.

+- The situation should be ongoing, with consequences in the future.

 Although a supervisor cannot change an individual's need for achievement, understanding this theory may explain what motivates some employees.

+B. Cognitive theories (Show OT 7.5.)

-Show OT 7.5. В. Co gnitive theories Co pe pro gnitive theories of motivation state that a rson's behavior is based on a cognitive peess.
+Cognitive theories of motivation state that a person's behavior is based on a cognitive process.
 People think before they act.